-Dates vary but it’s widely considered crucial to familiarize a dog to as many things as possible while as young as possible.
+It’s widely advised to socialize a dog as young as possible.
 Research is teaching us that after a period of time a dog’s ability to form positive associations to novel sights, sounds, people, and events diminishes.

 The window of time is roughly given as the first 12 to 16 weeks of life.
 Some trainers believe that once the window closes, it slams shut.
 I don’t necessarily buy into that, but I do agree that a dog’s willingness to be open to new experiences shrinks very early on.

 However, it’s equally as important to understand that socialization never ends.
-Even a dog that was well socialized as a puppy can grow fearful of things it has been previously exposed to if not repeatedly exposed to it.
+Even a dog that was well socialized as a puppy can grow fearful if socialization efforts aren’t ongoing.

 Why is this so important?
 A well socialized dog experiences a level of comfort and familiarity with the object, person, place, or situation that allows it to engage with a minimal amount of stress and discomfort.
 This is a good thing.
-There’s a good chance that any bad reaction your dog is having to people, children, certain sights, and sounds could be due to a lack of proper socialization.
+It’s possible that any bad reaction your dog is having to people or children could be due to a lack of proper socialization.
 Yes, it’s that serious.

 14. Building a positive relationship is at the foundation of having a great dog.

-If you want to know a secret that is understood and followed by all good dog owners and trainers it’s that establishing a strong bond with your dog is at the foundation of all healthy human/dog relationships.
+If you want to know a secret that is understood and followed by the good dog owner and trainers alike it’s that establishing a strong bond with your dog is at the foundation of all healthy relationships.

 A great relationship is a two way street.
 It means that the dog feels calm and relaxed around you at all times.
-It means she doesn’t feel anxious or scared in your presence.
-It means she places a great deal of trust in you and has formed positive associations with your presence.
+That she doesn’t feel anxious or scared in your presence.
+And that she places a great deal of trust in you and has formed positive associations with your presence.